hilyin/gulp4-sass-compress-images-live-reload/readme.md

 # Gulp Script for Compiling Sass and Compressing Images

+I created this because I couldn't find a tested and working Gulp script for my needs.
+Works great.

 This Gulp script automates the compilation of Sass files and the compression of images.
 It employs various Gulp plugins to achieve these tasks, such as `gulp-sass`, `gulp-clean-css`, `gulp-sourcemaps`, `gulp-imagemin`, `gulp-rename`, `gulp-plumber`, `gulp-autoprefixer`, and `browser-sync`.

 ## Requirements